- Politics and Social Issues»

 Use this as a tracking stick (and a hiking pole) for measuring the stride and the print.
 While you can buy a thinner, lighter stick specifically made for tracking, I prefer getting multiple uses out of my gear.

-To mark the print or clue (among many other uses)
+To mark the print or clue (among many other uses of course)

-I have a precursor to this model, the Garmin 60cX, and mine is still going strong after several years of use.
+I have a precursor to this model, the Garmin 60cX, which you can sometimes still find on eBay or Amazon, and mine is still going strong after several years of use.
 This newer version of that model is the one many of my SAR teammates are using.

-For flagging the print or clue as well as marking a route for you and others to follow.
+- Flagging tape: For indicating the location of the print or clue as well as marking a route for you and others to follow.
 If you lose the track, some flagging can make it much easier to go back and try again.
+It also helps to preserve the track, making sure others don't accidentally walk over it.

-To illuminate tracks and clues at night (A handheld is a good idea versus using your headlamp, because you can get it close to the ground and change the angle.)
+- Bright flashlight: to illuminate tracks and clues at night (A handheld flashlight is a good idea versus using your headlamp, because you can get it close to the ground and change the angle.)

 Man-Tracking From The Saddle - Mantracker: The Science Channel